xrdocs/cloud-scale-networking/_tutorials/ncs5500-urpf.md

 Now said, some other very good reasons to enable URPF loose mode exist.
 For example, it's a mandatory brick of a [Source-based Remotely Triggered Black Hole](https://www.cisco.com/c/dam/en_us/about/security/intelligence/blackhole.pdf) architecture (S-RTBH).

+But...
+S-RTBH is not supported currently on NCS5500 (even if the URPF loose-mode is supported, it can not be used for this particular use-case).
+It will be fixed in a future release.
+{: .notice--info}

 ### NCS5500 Implementation

-We don't support URPF strict mode and we have no plans to add it in the future on NCS5500.
+We don't support URPF strict mode today.
 URPF loose mode is available on NCS5500 since IOS XR 6.2.2 for IPv4 and IPv6.
 The feature is supported on Jericho and Jericho+ systems, with or without eTCAM.

 The configuration implies the deactivation of some profiles, different on "base" and "scale" systems.
 After this preliminary operation, the configuration is applied at the interface level.